MahindaMK/FWM-LMFKNN-classifier/README.md

 **Matlab functions:** <br/>
 The functions of the FWM-LMFKNN algorithm (`FWM_LMFKNN.m`) is included.
-Here, the FKNNreg is the fuzzy k-nearest regression model based on the Euclidean distance.
+Here, the `feat_sel_FES_RRComcorr` is the function for relevance and complementarity based feature weight generation.

 Reference: